Diverse market models of competing Brownian particles with splits and mergers: Introduction

 \section{Introduction}

 Stochastic Portfolio Theory (SPT) is a fairly recently developed area of mathematical finance.
 It tries to describe and understand characteristics of large, real-world equity markets using an appropriate stochastic framework, and to analyze this framework mathematically.
-It was introduced by E.R. \textsc{Fernholz} in the late 1990's, and was developed fully in his book \cite{F2002}; a survey of somewhat more recent developments appeared in \cite{FK2009}.
+It was introduced by \textsc{Fernholz} in the late 1990s, and was developed fully in his book \cite{F2002}; a survey of somewhat more recent developments appeared in \cite{FK2009}.

-One real-world feature which this theory tries to capture is diversity.
-A market model is called {\it diverse,} if at no time is a single stock allowed to dominate almost the entire market in terms of capitalization.
-To be a bit more precise, let us define the {\it market weight} of a certain company as the ratio of its capitalization (stock price, times the number of shares outstanding) to the total capitalization of all companies.
-If this market weight never gets above a certain threshold, a fixed number between zero and one, then this market model is called diverse.
+One feature of real-world markets that this theory tries to account for is diversity.
+A market is called \textit{diverse}, if at no time is a single stock allowed to dominate almost the entire market in terms of capitalization.
+To be a bit more precise, let us define the \textit{market weight} of a certain company as the ratio of its capitalization (stock price, times the number of shares outstanding) to the total capitalization of the entire market, across all companies.
+If no market weight ever exceeds a certain threshold, a fixed number between zero and one, then this market model is called \textit{diverse}.